WithSecureLabs/captcha22/README.md

 The results can then be reviewed.
 The 100% accuracy hits are the CAPTCHAs that the model was able to correctly predict.
 A high number of these indicates positive results for completely solving the CAPTCHA.
 More data can be used to further increase the accuracy of the model.

 The model will indicate the actual and predicted answer for CAPTCHAs were the entire CAPTCHA could not be predicted.
 A review of these results will indicate what characters the model is currently confusing.
 The most common are `l` and `i` as well as `n` and `m`.
-If there are any incorrect predictions that does not make logical sense, such as `C` being predicted as `X`, review the labeled data as it could be that some of the labels are incorrect.
+If there are any incorrect predictions that do not make logical sense, such as `C` being predicted as `X`, review the labeled data as it could be that some of the labels are incorrect.

 If almost no testing samples are solved 100%, it could indicate that the noise in the CAPTCHA is too high and hence a pre-processing step is required.
 This will depend on the specific CAPTCHA.
 Additionally, more training samples, or even more training steps, can also improve the accuracy.